joaquinnsalas/AirbnbAnalysisProject/README.md

     Replace `/path/to/your/AirbnbAnalysisProject` with the absolute path to the `AirbnbAnalysisProject` folder on your computer.
 This command mounts the specified directory into the container and forwards port 8888 to access the Jupyter notebook.

+   If when you run the container and click on the link and it shows up blank, change the formatting of your file path.

+    ```bash
+   //c/Users/YourUsername/Downloads/AirbnbAnalysisProject:/home/notebooks -p 8888:8888 --name Analysis airbnbanalysis:0.0.1
+    ```

 ### Accessing the Jupyter Notebook

 After running the Docker container, you will see an output in the terminal that includes a URL starting with `http://127.0.0.1:8888/` followed by a token.
 Copy this URL and paste it into your web browser to access the Jupyter notebook.